Wind Energy Economics

-Wind energy costs are now lower than the costs of most new conventional sources and are close to cost-competitive with new natural gas generation due to continuing technological innovation.
+Wind energy is now cost-competitive with new natural gas generation due to continuing technological innovation.
 In fact, the price of American wind power has declined more than 90% since 1980, benefiting utilities and consumers.
-This is one reason that by September 2014, there were more than 13,000 megawatts of new generating capacity under construction in the United States.
-The following recent examples demonstrate how wind energy costs measure up against conventional energy sources:
+This is one reason that as of January 2018, there were more than 28,668 MW of new wind projecs under construction or in advanced development in the U.S. The following recent reports demonstrate how wind energy costs measure up against conventional energy sources:

 Price per Kilowatt-Hour